CluedIn-io/CluedIn.Documentation/docs/020-deployment/local/020-local-install-guide.md

 **Prerequisites**

-Make sure the server has started correctly.
-To do that, in Docker Desktop, select the server, and look for the similar section in logs.
+Make sure that the server has started correctly.
+To do that, in Docker Desktop, select the server and look for a similar section in logs.

 ![cluedin-server-logs.png](../../assets/images/local-install/cluedin-server-logs.png)